tzshun/AprioriWithSequence/README.md

 # AprioriWithSequence
-the apriori algorithm is a widely used method to find the most frequent and relevant patterns in large datasets.
+The apriori algorithm is a widely used method to find the most frequent and relevant patterns in large datasets.
 It generates candidate item sets of length k from item sets of length k-1.
 Unfortunately, the algorithm can not distinguish the order relationship in the original sequence.
 For example, there are two travel sequences of tourists A and B, TA={S1, S2, S3}and TB={S1, S3, S2}.